 Between 27 August and 24 September the University of Groningen organizes a 3rd 'covid-proof' online edition of the (formerly 'U4Society') Gender Studies Summer School, entitled 'Disturbances and Intervention.
 Contemporary Practices of Gender Research'.
 The summer school consists of four lecture sessions and a keynoye lecture.
 The summer school is open to PhD-students from all the ENLIGHT partners.
-Participants should apply before the 15th of April.
+Participants should apply before May 10th.

 Dates and times

 When?
 August 27th, September 3rd, September 17th and September 24th.
 Sessions will be 9.00-12.00 CET on Nestor, the University of Groningen’s platform for online teaching.

 There will be a keynote lecture on September 16th, 19.30-20.30.